-- Faculty in Women's, Gender, and Sexuality History
+- Faculty in Histories of Women, Gender, and Sexuality

-- Graduate Alumni in Women's, Gender, and Sexuality History
+- Graduate Alumni in Histories of Women, Gender, and Sexuality

 Related programs at Ohio State

-Established in 1975, the Department of Women's, Gender, and Sexuality Studies has sixteen core faculty members and offers one of the largest and most comprehensive curricula in the country, including a Ph.D. program in women's studies.
+The Department of Women's, Gender, and Sexuality Studies offers one of the largest and most comprehensive curricula in the country, including a Ph.D. program in women's studies.
 In addition to the core faculty, more than forty associated graduate faculty members teach gender-focused courses in a number of departments.
 Ohio State also houses an interdisciplinary program that offers a Graduate Interdisciplinary Specialization in Sexuality Studies and the Diversity and Identity Studies Working Group gathers together faculty and graduate students interested in issues related to the intersections of race, class, gender, dis/ability, ethnicity, and sexuality.

 For information about fellowships, graduate associateships, course offerings, requirements for the MA and PhD, and application procedures please contact:

 Columbus, OH 43210